raynaluzier/vsphere-go-sdk/README.md

 Then use `os.Getenv` to set `util.VcServer`, `util.VcUser`, `util.VcPasword`, `util.OutputDir`, and `util.Logging` respectively.

 ## About
 This SDK is broken into several packages: `common`, `govmomi`, `vm`, `tasks`, and `util` based on the underlying behavior of the functions.
-Some functions are specifically related to certain behaviors so they have been grouped together into packages as described below.
+Some functions are specifically related to certain behaviors or package sources so they have been grouped together into functional packages as described below.

 ### Common
 These functions perform small, generalized supporting tasks for the other focused modules.
 These functions can be found under the `common.go` file.

 ### Govmomi
-These functions make use of the [Govmomi](https://github.com/vmware/govmomi) package to establish an authentication client and using that client to gather specific vCenter resource information that is required to perform other functions and tasks.
+These functions make use of the [Govmomi](https://github.com/vmware/govmomi) package to establish an authentication client and use that client to gather specific vCenter resource information that is required to perform other functions and tasks in vCenter.

 ### Tasks
 These functions are larger operations that first set the global variables, and then make a series of function calls to perform specific activities.
 While they can be called independently, they were created in support of a custom Packer plugin to streamline passing environment-specific variables, such as the vCenter credentials, server, logging, and output directory.
 Rather than passing one or more of these to every function in the SDK (in addition to the required inputs), they are passed in ONCE to the desired function, the global variables are set, and then they are used automatically when calling each sub-function without having to pass them in over and over.